Koga

 symbol(METHOD, adminTaskSymbol, IL, Administrator, IL, task);

-c(ADDR, I, adminTaskMethod, adminTaskSymbol);
+class(ADDR, I, adminTaskMethod, adminTaskSymbol);

 logician(START_ADMIN, LDA, adminTaskMethod);